Charles Radbourn: 1884 season

 When Providence failed to win the pennant in 1883, the franchise was on shaky financial ground.
 Ownership brought in a new manager, Frank Bancroft, and made it plain: win the pennant or the team would be disbanded.

 Early in the season, Radbourn shared pitching duties with Charlie Sweeney.
 Radbourn, who had a reputation for being vain, became jealous as Sweeney began to have more success, and the tension eventually broke out into violence in the clubhouse.
 Radbourn was faulted as the initiator of the fight and was suspended without pay after a poor outing on July 16, having been accused of deliberately losing the game by lobbing soft pitches over the plate.
 But on July 22, Sweeney had been drinking before the start of the game and continued drinking in the dugout between innings.
 Despite being obviously intoxicated, Sweeney managed to make it to the seventh inning with a 6–2 lead; when Bancroft attempted to relieve him with the change pitcher, Sweeney verbally abused him before being ejected and storming out of the park, leaving Providence with only eight players.
 With only two players to cover the three outfield positions, the Grays lost the lead, then lost the game.

 Afterward, Sweeney was kicked off the Grays, and this left the team in a state of disarray with the consensus view that the team should be disbanded.
 At that point, Radbourn offered to start every game for the rest of the season (having pitched in 76 of 98 games the season before) in exchange for a small raise and exemption from the reserve clause for the next season.
 From that point, July 23 to September 24 when the pennant was clinched, Providence played 43 games and Radbourn started 40 of them and won 36.
 Soon, pitching every other day as he was, his arm became so sore he couldn't raise it to comb his hair.
 On game day he was at the ballpark hours before the start, getting warmed up.
 He began his warm up by throwing just a few feet, increasing the distance gradually until he was pitching from second base and finally from short center field.

 Radbourn finished the season with a league-leading 678.2 innings pitched and 73 complete games, and he won the Triple Crown with a record of 60–12, a 1.38 earned run average, and 441 strikeouts.
-His 60 wins in a season is a record which is expected never to be broken because no starter has made even as many as 37 starts in a season since 1991.
+His 60 wins in a season is a record considered unbreakable, because no pitcher has made 37 or more starts in a season since Greg Maddux did so in 1991.
 Also, his 678.2 innings pitched stands at second all-time, behind only Will White (680 in 1879) for a single season.

 After the regular season ended, the NL champion Grays played the American Association champion New York Metropolitans in the 1884 World Series.
-Radbourn started each game of the series and won all three, while allowing just three unearned runs.
+Radbourn started each game of the series and won all three, while allowing just three runs, all unearned.